sdondley/ClimateChangeChat/perl.md

         * Wanted other to avoid my initial confusion
             * wrote this

-### Is an LSP hard to set up?
+## Is an LSP hard to set up?
 * if you are new to vim
     * it's basically impossible to figure out unless you find a step-by-step recipe identical to your needs
         * but still probably a lot easier than setting up a bunch of different non-LSP plugins to provide similar functionality
 * If you have at least some experience with neovim
     * It's not too bad
     * still a learning curve
-    * it required some trial and error
+    * it requires some trial and error
 * Hopefully this web page helps at least a little
+* As neovim matures, will probably get easier

-### Why does the Perl community seem behing the curve on adopting LSPs?
+## Why does the Perl community seem behing the curve on adopting LSPs?
 * Good question! (if I do say so myself)
 * Is it really behind the curve?
     * It seems like it to me